Rose Cottage, Wilberforce: Heritage listing

 None of the extant timber slab dwellings have been assessed to be as old as Rose Cottage.
 However, the timber slab stables at the Macquarie Arms Inn, Windsor, are reputed to date to 1811-16.
-In view of this, Alan Roberts qualified in his 1982 report on Rose Cottage that is may be the oldest timber house (rather than building) surviving in Australia.
+In view of this, Alan Roberts qualified in his 1982 report on Rose Cottage that it may be the oldest timber house (rather than building) surviving in Australia.

-Other extant vernacular farm cottages from the early settlement of Australia's mainland include Cos's Cottage, Mulgoa (1811-16); Mountain View, Richmond (1812); Agnes Banks, near Richmond (c.1820); Bowman Cottage, Richmond (1819); Denbigh, Narellan (1817); Moxey's Farm, Richmond (c.
+Other extant vernacular farm cottages from the early settlement of Australia's mainland include Cos's Cottage, Mulgoa (1811–16); Mountain View, Richmond (1812); Agnes Banks, near Richmond (c.1820); Bowman Cottage, Richmond (1819); Denbigh, Narellan (1817); Moxey's Farm, Richmond (c.
 1820); and Cad-Die, Clarence Reach (c.
 1820).
 However, none of these buildings consists of a timber slab structure, leaving Rose Cottage to be the only building of this type dating to the period of early settlement.

 Rose Cottage is an outstanding, intact example of vernacular building technique of the early 19th century.
 Due to the continuing semi-rural character of the surrounding area, the setting of Rose cottage remains evocative of the history of farming represented by the presence of the cottage.

 The nature of the relationship of the cottage with the associated land has been preserved due to the later sympathetic use of the land as the Australiana Pioneer Village.
 Some remnant features of the associated land probably date to the 20th century Rose family occupation of Rose Cottage, including fence lines and fences, a boundary line marked by trees, and the grove of eucalypts to the south of the cottage.
 The riverside vegetation, although none of it appears to be very old, reflects the 1803 promulgation by Governor King prohibiting the clearing of growth within ten metres of the river bank in order to curtail erosion.

 The placehas strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.